 What I can count on is the reliability of these wraps.

 Wraps are such a great thing to make ahead of time.
-If you are careful to dry the lettuce and not over-do the dressing, then you can prevent a soggy wrap.
+If you are careful to dry the lettuce and not overdo the dressing, then you can prevent a soggy wrap.

 When making the wraps, feel free to use more or less or omit certain ingredients.
 These are just guidelines as I don't usually use a recipe.

-I really don't like a lot of the wrap/bread part; I'd rather taste all the delicious things inside the wrap than mainly tasting the actual wrap.
 That's why I like to buy thin, rectangular wraps.
 Flour tortillas always fall apart on me and I can never get enough filling in there without them exploding or messing up.
-Remember that looks are important.

 If you are making these ahead of time, wrap the whole Cobb Salad Wrap in waxed or parchment paper, then add two toothpicks to secure the wrap.
 Slice in half on a diagonal and you're ready to go.
 Keep 'em cold until you want to eat them.